 1. The time did go fast

 The baby and toddler years seemed like they’d last forever.
 You couldn’t imagine a day when you wouldn’t be packing a diaper bag before leaving the house.
 And then one day … boom!
-You looked at your child and realized those chubby cheeks weren’t so chubby anymore.
-Overnight, all the “baby” disappeared.
-Your little toddler transitioned into a child right under your nose.
+You looked at your kid and realized those chubby cheeks weren’t so chubby anymore.
+Overnight, the “baby” disappeared.
+Your toddler transitioned into a child right under your nose.
 That was the first time you realized the truth of what older folks had been telling you: Time really does fly.

 The elementary school years were a completely different universe.
 Homework, field days, holiday celebrations … the years took on a predictable cadence.
 But then came middle school and suddenly everything was different.
 The tween and early teen years were full of newness and confusion and indecipherable mood swings and then poof!
 Those “awkward years” were over far more quickly than they’d begun.